Medborgaretest.

 How are the questions on medborgaretest.se designed?

-The questions are written by qualified teachers in civics and Swedish and follow Skolverket's criteria for civics as well as the knowledge areas the Swedish government has outlined for the citizenship test.
+The questions are written by qualified teachers in civics and Swedish and follow Skolverket's criteria for civics as well as the 13 chapters in Sverige i fokus the Swedish government has outlined for the citizenship test.
 Medborgaretest.se is an independent practice platform and is not affiliated with the Swedish Migration Agency or the government.
 We continuously update the content as new information is published by the authorities.

 How long does it take to prepare?

 Most users feel ready after 2–4 weeks of regular practice with 15–20 minutes per day.
 Short, focused sessions work better than intensive cramming just before the test.
-Our platform shows exactly which subject areas you need to focus on more, so you spend your time wisely.
+Our platform shows exactly which chapters you need to focus on more, so you spend your time wisely.

 What is civics and why is it in the test?